rainumdo/rainumdo.github.io/godot.md

+# 15

+The From and Into traits are inherently linked, and this is actually part of its implementation.
+If you are able to convert type A from type B, then it should be easy to believe that we should be able to convert type B to type A.

 # 14

 Rust provides no implicit type conversion (coercion) between primitive types.
 But, explicit type conversion (casting) can be performed using the as keyword.